 Gettysburg (estimated population of 7,720 ) is a town in Pennsylvania.
 Gettysburg is steeped in the history of the Civil War.
+The Borough was incorporated in 1806.
+In 1858 the Gettysburg Railroad completed construction of a railroad line from Gettysburg to Hanover.
+The Gettysburg Railroad Station opened in 1859.
+Passenger train service to the town ended in 1942.
+The station was restored in 2006.
+In 2011, Senator Robert Casey introduced S. 1897, which would include the railroad station within the boundary of Gettysburg National Military Park.
+By 1860, the borough had ~450 buildings which housed carriage manufacturing, shoemakers, and tanneries.
 In 1761, one of these early settlers, Samuel Gettys, established a tavern in the area.
 Twenty-five years later, his son James had laid out a town of 210 lots with a central town square on the land surrounding the tavern.
 It’s known for Gettysburg National Battlefield, site of a turning point in the Civil War, now part of Gettysburg National Military Park.
 51,000 union and Confederate soldiers died here in July 1863 during the three-day battle at Gettysburg, the bloodiest conflict of the Civil War.
 The park has approximately 1,328 monuments, markers and memorials.
 It includes the Gettysburg Museum and Visitor Center, displaying Civil War artifacts, and Gettysburg National Cemetery, where a memorial marks the site of Abraham Lincoln’s 1863 Gettysburg Address.
 Gettysburg is one of USA's most iconic historic destinations.
 Smithsonian Magazine named Gettysburg America's best small town to visit.